 How To Request More Confidential Communications.
 You have the right to request that we contact you in a way that is more confidential for you, such as at home instead of at work.
 We will try to accommodate all reasonable requests.
-For more information, please see page 10 of
+For more information, please see page 10 of this notice.

 How Someone May Act On Your Behalf.
 You have the right to name a personal representative who may act on your behalf to control the privacy of your health information.
 Parents and guardians will generally have the right to control the privacy of health information about minors unless the minors are permitted by law to act on their own behalf.

-How To Learn About Special Protections For HIV, Alcohol and Substance Abuse, Mental Health And Genetic Infor-Special privacy protections apply to HIV-related information, alcohol and substance abuse treatment information, mental health information, and genetic information.
+How To Learn About Special Protections For HIV, Alcohol and Substance Abuse, Mental Health And Genetic Information.
+Special privacy protections apply to HIV-related information, alcohol and substance abuse treatment information, mental health information, and genetic information.
 Some parts of this general Notice of Privacy Practices may not apply to these types of information.
 If your treatment involves this information, you will be provided with separate notices explaining how the information will be protected.
-To request copies of these other notices now, please contact the Admitting Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-2862; SUNY Downstate Medical Center at LICH: 718-780-1735).
+To request copies of these other notices now, please contact the Admitting Department at 718-270-2862.

 How To Obtain A Copy Of Revised Notice.
 We may change our privacy practices from time to time.
 If we do, we will revise this notice so you will have an accurate summary of our practices.
 The revised notice will apply to all of your health information.
 We will post any revised notice in our registration areas.
 We will also provide you with your own copy of the revised notice upon request.
 The effective date of the notice will always be noted in the top right corner of the first page.
 We are required to abide by the terms of the notice that is currently in effect.

 How To File A Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
 No one will retaliate or take action against you for filing a complaint.

-To file a complaint with us, please contact a Patient Relations representative (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1111, SUNY Downstate Medical Center at LICH: 718-780-1919).
+To file a complaint with us, please contact a Patient Relations representative at 718-270-1111.
 To file a complaint with the Department of Health and Human Services, you can write or call:

-Michael Carter, Regional Manager Office for Civil Rights U.S. Department of Health & Human Services Jacob Javits Federal Building
+Office for Civil Rights U.S. Department of Health & Human Services 26 Federal Plaza - Suite 3313 New York, NY 10278

-New York, NY 10278 Telephone number: (212) 264-3313 TDD: (212) 264-2355 Fax number: (212) 264-3039
+Telephone number: (212) 264-3313 TDD: (212) 264-2355 Fax number: (212) 264-3039